Scabiosa: Distribution

 Members of this genus are native to Africa, Europe and Asia.
 Some species of Scabiosa, notably small scabious (S. columbaria) and Mediterranean sweet scabious (S. atropurpurea) have been developed into cultivars for gardeners.

-In 1782, a mysterious pale yellow scabious, called Scabiosa trenta, was described by Belsazar Hacquet, an Austrian physician, botanist, and mountaineer, in his work Plantae alpinae Carniolicae.
+In 1782, a mysterious pale yellow scabious, called "Scabiosa trenta", was described by Belsazar Hacquet, an Austrian physician, botanist, and mountaineer, in his work Plantae alpinae Carniolicae.
 It became a great source of inspiration for later botanists and mountaineers discovering the Julian Alps, especially Julius Kugy.
 The Austrian botanist Anton Kerner von Marilaun later proved Belsazar Hacquet had not found a new species, but a specimen of the already known submediterranean Cephalaria leucantha.

+They are found in various habitats such as Scabiosa solymica (formerly named Lomelosia solymica), which is a chasmophyte (a plant adapted to growing in crevices or hollows) of montane, sea facing cliffs of the Tahtalı Dağı (mountain) in the western Taurus Mountains, south of Antalya, Turkey.

 Ecology

 Scabious flowers are nectar rich and attractive to many insects including butterflies and moths such as the six-spot burnet.
 Scabiosa species are food plants for the larvae of some species of Lepidoptera such as the grey pug moth.